akhanalcs/algorithms/README.md

 <img width="400" alt="image" src="https://github.com/akhanalcs/algorithms/assets/30603497/ecc65ddf-407c-4bde-aa93-6e0345182525">

 With an undirected graph, each edge adds another cycle.
-Dijkstra’s algorithm only works with directed acyclic graphs, called DAGs for short.
+Dijkstra's algorithm works even if there is a cycle, as long as it is a positive weight cycle.